McGranahanLab/mhc-hammer/README.md

 ### Make an inventory file

 You need to create a inventory file with the following columns:
-- patient - the patient name.
+- `patient` - the patient name.
 MHC Hammer will replace spaces in the patient name with underscores.
 Required.
-- sample_name - the sample name.
+- `sample_name` - the sample name.
 MHC Hammer will replace spaces in the sample name with underscores.
 Required.
-- sample_type - either `tumour` or `normal`.
+- `sample_type` - either `tumour` or `normal`.
 Required.
-- bam_path - full path to the wxs or rnaseq BAM file.
+- `bam_path` - full path to the wxs or rnaseq BAM file.
 Required.
-- sequencing_type - either `wxs` or `rnaseq`.
+- `sequencing_type` - either `wxs` or `rnaseq`.
 Required.
-- purity - the purity of the tumour region.
+- `purity` - the purity of the tumour region.
 Can be left empty.
-- ploidy - the ploidy of the tumour region.
+- `ploidy` - the ploidy of the tumour region.
 Can be left empty.
-- normal_sample_name - when sequencing_type is `wxs` this is the matched germline wxs.
+- `normal_sample_name` - when sequencing_type is `wxs` this is the matched germline wxs.
 When sequencing_type is `rnaseq` this is the matched rnaseq normal name.

 The inventory should be a csv file and is input to the pipeline with the `--input` parameter.

 The following is an example inventory for a single patient with:
-- two tumour regions with wxs (sample_name1 and sample_name2), one of which has rnaseq (sample_name1)
+- two tumour regions with WES (sample_name1 and sample_name2), one of which has RNAseq (sample_name1)
 - one germline wxs sample (sample_name3)
 - one normal rnaseq sample (sample_name4)